MelanieLinares/portfolio-new/site/content/post/ncdot-accessibility.md

   ## Audit findings and breakdown
   ### Focus on components
   Components associated with key functionality such as datapickers and dynamically populated dropdowns received prioritization.
-This also included custom controls whic have a native alternative that is often replaced in favor of less accessible, but visually branded elements.
+This also included custom controls which have a native alternative that is often replaced in favor of less accessible, but visually branded elements.
   - Date pickers were not operable via keyboard or presented instances of keyboard traps
   - Custom dropdown elements would refresh pages on keychange when cycling through options
-  - Contact forms were in the footer of every page
+  - Contact forms withought correct label associations were in the footer of every page
   - Incorrect use of headings included implicit headings which contained no meaning in html syntax and skips in heading elements which disrupt a screen reader's ability to parse content

 </div>